spk121/johanan/johanan.md

+# Terms

+*out-band* - anything with no analog in X.29.
+For us, *out-band* is anything beyond connection between a client and server.

+*in-band* - anything with an analog in X.29: creating a virtual circuit between a client and server.

 # API

 Johanan is a client/server messaging scheme that it built on top of Jozabad primitives.
 This messaging is similar to that described in ETS 300 223.